VSP

 Founder, The Hooria Foundation - advancing gender equality and community development in South Asia

 Within India’s parliamentary system, I served under Members of Parliament in the Lok Sabha (Lower House) and under a Member of a State Legislature.
-Over the course of those years, I prepared policy briefs and analytical notes for parliamentary debates, supported the amendment process for national legislation including the Citizen Client Charter, and coordinated with government ministries, foreign embassies, and civil-society organisations as directed.
-I was involved in engagement with All Party Parliamentary Groups and in press and media work — and through it all, gained a close understanding of how India’s democratic institutions function, and where the distance between policy intention and institutional delivery is greatest.
+Over the course of those years, I prepared policy briefs and analytical notes for parliamentary debates and coordinated with government ministries, foreign embassies, and civil-society organisations as directed.
+I was involved in engagement with All Party Parliamentary Groups and in press and media work - and through it all, gained a close understanding of how India’s democratic institutions function, and where the distance between policy intention and institutional delivery is greatest.
+Earlier, at the Cabinet Secretariat’s Performance Management Division (2011–12), I reviewed ministries’ Citizens’/Clients’ Charters and compiled Results-Framework Document submissions under the Government of India’s performance management system.

 Within the United Nations system, my work has touched refugee protection, partnerships, peacebuilding, and policy coordination.
 As part of UNHCR’s Durable Solutions Unit, I supported eligibility assessments and prepared analytical briefs under senior leadership, coordinating with government ministries and embassies on protection and resettlement matters as required.
 In broader UN partnership roles, I contributed to policy briefs, donor-facing documentation, and frameworks for social inclusion and youth development programmes - working within UN agencies and alongside municipal partners, including programme work spanning Spain and Lebanon.
 More recently, I have been involved in the “Building Local Capacities for Peace” initiative, contributing to training on peacebuilding and conflict analysis with the Mindanao Peacebuilding Institute.